Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Refund)

-(4)The Minister of Finance, when the investigation referred to in paragraph (30) of Article 7 of the Act has been concluded, notifies the result of the investigation to the Director General of Customs, and the Director General of Customs, based on that notification, refunds countervailing duty in an amount up to the amount covered by the request or notifies in writing the importer who has made the request that there are no grounds for the request, without delay.
+(4)When the investigation referred to in paragraph (30) of Article 7 of the Act has been concluded, the Minister of Finance is to notify the result of the investigation to the Director General of Customs, and the Director General of Customs, based on that notification, refunds countervailing duty within the limit of the amount requested by the importer who has made the request or notifies that importer in writing that there are no grounds for the request, without delay.

 (Referral to the Council on Customs, Tariff, Foreign Exchange and other Transactions)